 Ms. Gin Tan

-Middle/High School Counselor
+Middle & High School Counselor

 Ms. Brissa Yamamura

 Counselors, like teachers, try to keep close track of their students.
 The post-secondary counseling is a major part of the learning process which involves personal reflection, self-discovery, and informed decision making.
 It is also an important time for parents as they learn to slowly let go while continuing to provide support.
-Students are encouraged to direct their own search in partnership with their parents and counselor.
+Students are encouraged to direct their own search in partnership with their parents and the Counselor.

-Please know that the counselors at MKIS are a welcoming, friendly team who look forward to serving you throughout the school year.
+Please know that the counselors at M'KIS are a welcoming, friendly team who look forward to serving you throughout the school year.

 Ms. Brissa Yamamura